 What Happens to Your Investments If Your Stock Broker Goes Bankrupt?

-In today’s difficult economic landscape we have witnessed some of the most notable and long-standing financial institutions fall by the wayside.
-Institutions that carried a great deal of financial clout have partnered with other firms in an effort to remain competitive or in some cases remain viable.
-Naturally, if you have money with any brokerage firm, you may be asking yourself if your money is truly safe.
-The bigger question is exactly what happens when a brokerage firm suddenly goes bust and they were holding your stocks, bonds, mutual funds, and other securities.
+If you have money with a brokerage firm, you may ask if your money is truly safe.
+The bigger question is exactly what happens when a brokerage firm suddenly goes bankrupt and they were holding your stocks, bonds, mutual funds, and other securities.

-The short answer is that brokerage firms are under a watchful eye as to the commingling of their investor's funds with the firm's money.
+One reassuring thought is that brokerage firms are under a watchful eye as to the commingling of investor's funds with the firm's money.
 In other words, firms are required to segregate client assets from firm assets.
-Accessing client accounts would be committing fraud.
+Accessing the money in client accounts would be committing fraud.
 This means, in most cases, that your money should be fine.

 Still, what if your firm commits fraud?
 To tackle that, regulators have added a layer of protection because some firms have been less than forthright.